kemsky/stream/README.md

 Basically it is Array wrapper that adds many useful methods and properties (filter, iterate, map, fold, flatMap, first, last, empty etc.).

-Inspired by underscore.js and other other libraries.
+Inspired by underscore.js and other libraries.

 ## Create